MERCYMAK88/msba-portfolio-mercy/individual/contribution.md

 ## Lessons Learned

 One key lesson learned was the importance of clean feature engineering and validating assumptions early in the modeling process.
 If I had more time, I would improve model calibration and build a simple dashboard to allow business teams to interact with churn predictions more easily.
+This experience strengthened my ability to move from raw data to a production-ready predictive workflow.